Dubrovnik

 Dubrovnik's story stretches back to the 7th century, when refugees from the nearby Roman city of Epidaurum (today's Cavtat) founded a new settlement.
 Over time, it evolved into the Republic of Ragusa, a proud maritime republic that flourished between the 14th and 19th centuries.

-Skilled in both trade and diplomacy, Ragusa maintained independence by carefully balancing alliances with powerful neighbors such as Venice and the Ottoman Empire.
+Skilled in both trade and diplomacy, Ragusa maintained independence by carefully balancing alliances with powerful neighbours such as Venice and the Ottoman Empire.
 The city's formidable stone walls, expanded over centuries, protected its freedom and prosperity.

 Despite facing earthquakes, fires, and sieges, Dubrovnik rebuilt itself time and again, preserving a legacy of resilience that continues to define its character today.